zdravkov/kendo-docs/api/javascript/ui/combobox.md

 ### select

 Gets or sets the selected item.
-Slects the item provided as an argument and updates the value and text of the widget.
+Selects the item provided as an argument and updates the value and text of the widget.

 #### Parameters